Louise Glück – O jardim

 Olhe para o céu noturno:

-eu tenho dois eus, dois tipos de poder.
+tenho dois eus, duas formas de poder.

-Estou aqui com você, na janela,
+Estou aqui com você, à janela,

-observando a sua reação.
+observando sua reação.
 Ontem

 a lua se ergueu sobre a terra úmida no jardim de baixo.